-The Itrax XRF Core scanner is the flag ship among XRF scanners, with several unique features, and with world class performance in terms of speed of analysis, speed/performance ratio, detection limits, data reproducibility, and documented ability to quantify the concentrations of the elements found in samples.
-The first instrument of this type was delivered to National Oceanographic Centre in Southampton in 2003, and today there are more than 50 instruments delivered to leading universities and research institutes world wide.
-The number of scientific articles containing Itrax Core Scanner data grows for every year and is over 180 for 2019, indicating the significance of this instrument in the different research communities where the applications are found.
+Itrax XRF Core scanner is the flagship among XRF scanners, with several unique features, and with world class performance in terms of speed of analysis, speed/performance ratio, detection limits, data reproducibility, and documented ability to make good estimates of the concentrations of the elements found in samples.

 To the left a photo of Itrax XRF Core Scanner.

 Itrax Core Scanner combines XRF scanning, x-ray radiographic images, high quality optical images and magnetic susceptibility measurements.
 Having these different measurements in one instrument means matching of the positions of the different measurements.

 The large amount of reliable information that can be retrieved from a sample in a few minutes or hours has made this instrument a central resource in many laboratories.

 Itrax is well suited for scanning of wet sediment samples resting in liners, as well as drill cores with circular or split cross section, since measurements are done without touching the sample surface.